amogh7joshi/engagement-detection/data/README.md

 run and select the best model out of a training session to place into this directory, where it and previous saved models can be called for testing and usage.

+The `.gitignore` files contained in each subdirectory are placeholder files.
+Once the repository is downloaded, you can remove them, but do not rename or remove any of the subdirectories themselves.